Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Derbyshire and are not the council.
 About us

 The Recruitment Panel of Derbyshire County Council met on Wednesday 22 April 2026.
-The primary item scheduled for discussion was a report concerning the extension of a contract for the interim Executive Director of Children's Services.
-The panel was also scheduled to conduct interviews for the permanent position of Executive Director - Children's Services.
+The primary item scheduled for discussion was the potential extension of the contract for the interim Executive Director of Children's Services.
+Following this, the panel was scheduled to conduct interviews for the permanent position of Executive Director - Children's Services.

 Extension to Contract for Executive Director of Children's Services

-The report detailed that an interim appointment was made in October 2024 due to the long-term absence of the permanent post-holder.
-Alison Noble, who was appointed on 4 November 2024, was noted for her significant leadership experience in Children's Services and established working relationships within the council and the East Midlands region.
-Her initial appointment was anticipated to be for no more than 12 months, with subsequent extensions approved.
+The meeting's agenda included a report concerning the extension of the contract for the interim Executive Director of Children's Services.
+This role also encompasses the statutory duty of Director of Children's Services, as defined by section 18 of the Children Act 20041.
+The report outlined that an interim appointment was made in October 2024 due to the long-term absence of the permanent post-holder.
+Alison Noble was appointed on 4th November 2024, bringing significant leadership experience in Children's Services.
+Her initial appointment was anticipated to be for no more than 12 months.

-The recommendation scheduled for the panel was to approve the extension to the contract for the current interim Executive Director for Children's Services for up to six months, or until a permanent appointment is made, whichever is sooner.
-This was to ensure the council had sufficient capacity to deliver both executive director responsibilities and its statutory duties.
+The report recommended approving the extension to the contract for the current interim Executive Director for Children's Services for up to six months, or until a permanent appointment is made if sooner.
+The reasons provided were to ensure the Council had sufficient capacity to deliver both Executive Director responsibilities and its statutory duties for Children's Services during the ongoing absence of a substantive post holder.

 Interviews for Executive Director - Children's Services